sulinchowdhury/sulinchowdhury2.github.io/_pages/about.md

 ---

 Welcome!
-I am a Postdoctoral Fellow in the Institute of Economics and Econometrics at the University of Geneva.
+I am a Postdoctoral Scholar in the Institute of Economics and Econometrics at the University of Geneva.
 <br/>
 <br/>